Aamir Khan

 Aamir Hussain Khan (Note: While Khan has referred to his full name as Mohammed Aamir Hussain Khan, his legal name as per business filings of his production company omits Mohammed.
 Wikipedia uses legal name for introduction.) (/hns/; born 14 March 1965) is an Indian actor, filmmaker, and television personality who works in Hindi films.
-Referred to as "Mr. Perfectionist" in the media, he is known for his work in a variety of film genres, particularly in films which raise social issues like education and gender equality, or which have a positive impact on society in India or abroad.
-Through his career spanning over 30 years, Khan has established himself as one of the most notable actors of Indian cinema.
+Referred to as "Mr. Perfectionist" in the media, through his career spanning over 30 years, Khan has established himself as one of the most notable actors of Indian cinema.
 Khan is the recipient of numerous awards, including nine Filmfare Awards, four National Film Awards, and an AACTA Award.
 He was honoured by the Government of India with the Padma Shri in 2003 and the Padma Bhushan in 2010, and received an honorary title from the Government of China in 2017.

 Aamir Khan first appeared on screen as a child actor in his uncle Nasir Hussain's film Yaadon Ki Baaraat (1973).
 As an adult, his first feature film role was in Holi (1984).
 He began a full-time acting career with a leading role in Qayamat Se Qayamat Tak (1988).
-His performance in Raakh (1989) earned him a National Film Award in the Special Mention category.
-He established himself as a leading actor in the 1990s by appearing in a number of commercially successful films, including Dil (1990), Rangeela (1995), Raja Hindustani (1996) for which he won his first Filmfare Award for Best Actor, and Sarfarosh (1999).
+His performance in Raakh (1989) earned him recognition the Special Mention category.
+He established himself as a leading actor in the 1990s by appearing in a number of commercially successful films, including Dil (1990), Dil Hai Ke Manta Nahin (1991), Jo Jeeta Wohi Sikandar (1992), Hum Hain Rahi Pyar Ke (1993), Rangeela (1995), Akele Hum Akele Tum (1995), Raja Hindustani (1996) for which he won his first Filmfare Award for Best Actor, Ghulam (1998), and Sarfarosh (1999).